MewsSystems/gitbook-distributor-guide/distributor-api-v1/operations.md

 - `Pending` - Non-finite state.
 Awaiting a next action.
 - `Completed` - Finite state.
 Payment request that has been covered by payment.
 - `Canceled` - Finite state.
 Payment request has been manually canceled by the creator (enterprise).
 - `Expired` - Finite state.
-Payment request has not been completed withing its expiration time.
+Payment request has not been completed within its expiration time.

 ### Payment <a id="payment"></a>